azure-terraform-workshop/terraform-workshop-labs/201-vm-scaleset/README.md

 Inspect the infrastructure in the portal.

 Change the VMSS count to another number and replan, does it match your expectations?

+## Advanced areas to explore

+1. Add the `custom_data` script from the previous lab to execute within the VM Scale Set.
+What changes would you have to make?

 ### Clean up